 Skip to main content

 Header forwarding passes specific headers from agent requests through to MCP servers.
 Use for distributed tracing, tenant context, or custom metadata that needs to reach the upstream server.
+You can also rename headers inline using object entries, so client-side header names can differ from what the upstream server expects.

 When to Use